 In mentioning the exit of O-Film from Apple's supply chain potentially helping TPK's iPad business, Kuo adds a number of other factors that will benefit the supplier.
 The list includes "the adoption of mini-LED and OLED technology to drive shipments, working/studying from home, and 2H21 new iPad mini to drive demand."

-If correct, this puts the launch of an updated iPad mini as happening from July 2021 at the earliest.
+If correct, this puts the launch of an "iPad mini 6" as happening from July 2021 at the earliest.

 Rumors at the start of 2021 had Apple preparing a new generation of iPad mini, for what would have initially been a March launch.
 No iPad mini refresh took place during April's "Spring Loaded" event either, leaving a launch of a new model in the first half of 2021 in doubt.